themeteorchef/deploying-to-modulus/deploying-to-modulus.md

 <div class="note">
   <h3>How Modulus Works</h3>
-  <p>Remember how we mentioned that as an alternative early on and suggested only using those services if you understand the more complicated parts?
+  <p>Remember how we mentioned Amazon EC2 as an alternative earlier in this post and suggested only using those types of services if you understand the more complicated parts?
 Modulus understands those parts and have created a service that removes the thinking for us when deploying to those services.
 Woof.
 It's a bit Inception-y, but it means making stuff like hosting a cloud application a lot easier for your average developer (like us).
-Don't feel silly. <em>I have no freaking clue either</em>, but it works.</p>
+Don't feel silly.
+This is a great thing to have as a developer.</p>
 </div>

 Okay!
 So after we push the magic "Create Project" button, we should have a shiny new Modulus server set up.
 Let's take a peek at setting up a database on Modulus so we can complete the circle of services needed to deploy our application.